anshumantypes/Feedback-Form-Application-211M109/README.md

 # FEEDBACK-FORM-APPLICATION
-This is my 1st task of GDSC NITK go through readme completely
+This is my completed task of GDSC NITK go through readme completely
 ## please note
 ## Currently there is an issue if you run this project with NITK-NET wifi,please use your mobile hotspot or some other net for this to work